Bristol Hotel, Gibraltar

 Bristol Hotel is Gibraltar's oldest hotel.
-It is located on Cathedral Square in Gibraltar, next to the Church of England Cathedral.
+It is located on Cathedral Square in Gibraltar, next to the Church of England Cathedral of The Holy Trinity.
 Established in 1894 the 19th century, it occupies a white colonial building with swimming pool and garden, located to the south of Cathedral of St. Mary the Crowned, next to the Gibraltar Museum.
 The hotel has 60 rooms and includes a subtropical garden.

 During World War II, it served as the headquarters of the Royal Air Force and of a squadron of British flying boats and served as a temporary residence for British officers in transit.
 It is one of many European hotels named Bristol, after the extensive travels of the wealthy Frederick Hervey, 4th Earl of Bristol.

 History

 The hotel was established in the 19th century and was named after Frederick Hervey, 4th Earl of Bristol, an extensive traveller of Europe.
 Prior to the opening of The Rock Hotel in 1932, it was regarded as Gibraltar's flagship hotel.

 In September 1899, Admiral George Dewey, who led the United States Navy at the Battle of Manila Bay, stayed briefly at the hotel before his return to the United States later that month.
 The New York Times reported the following on 6 September 1899: "Admiral Dewey spent most of the day at the Hotel Bristol where he is living ashore, receiving a constant stream of visitors.
 He has declined all dinner and public invitations, as he is suffering from indigestion."

 In 1915, Princess Salm Salm, the wife of a German prince and the eldest daughter of Archduke Friedrich, Duke of Teschen (commander of the Austro-Hungarian Army), lived at the hotel as a guest of the Queen of Spain.
 Her husband, Prince Emmanuel Salm, had been detained while hunting big game in Africa and was held as a prisoner of war in Gibraltar upon the outbreak of World War I. Princess Salm Salm left her five children in Austria to be close to her husband.
 According to some accounts, Princes Salm Salm was also considered a British prisoner in Gibraltar.
 In 1916, the prince and princess were released as part of a prisoner exchange negotiated by the King of Spain.